karinaaltheaabad/WeeklyAppCSC690/README.md

-# Trivia App
+# Scheduling App
-Final for CSC 690.

-Alan Nguyen -- Sports

-Karina Abad -- Music

-Fiona Gallagher --

-Daisy Sanchez -- Movies
+Our final for CSC 690, Interactive Multimedia Application Development.
+A simple app for making to-do lists.

+ Created by: Daisy Sanchez, Karina Abad, Alan Nguyen, and Fif Gallagher